pixel-point/gatsby-plugin-svgr-svgo/README.md

 ];
 ```

-You can decalre various rules based on loader that should be used under `inlineSvgOptions` and `urlSvgOptions`.
+You can declare various rules based on loader that should be used under `inlineSvgOptions` and `urlSvgOptions`.

 `test` - pattern that will be used to match file name